zesty-co/kompass-compute/charts/kompass-compute/README.md

 These values are typically obtained from the output of the [Kompass Compute Terraform module](https://github.com/zesty-co/terraform-kompass-compute).

 ### Using IAM Roles for Service Accounts (IRSA)

-It's recomended to use EKS Pod Identity instead of IRSA, but if you perfer IRSA, you can configure it by adding the following to values.yaml:
+It's recomended to use EKS Pod Identity instead of IRSA, but if you perfer IRSA, you can configure it as follows:

+First make sure that you have created the necasary IAM roles and policies.

+These are created through the [Kompass Compute Terraform module](https://github.com/zesty-co/terraform-kompass-compute) by specifying `enable_irsa = true` and `irsa_oidc_provider_arn=<OIDC_PROVIDER_ARN>`.

+Then make sure that all controllers are configured to use IRSA by adding the following to values.yaml:

 ```yaml
 # Ensure serviceAccount.create is true for each component if the chart manages them,